LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 vim autostart.bash
 ```
 Change this line to match your usb drive directory you want your backup files to go in.
-If you wanted to not use a usb drive, you could just make this line something like /home/pi/ and the auto config backup will just go in your home directory.
+If you wanted to not use a usb drive, you could just make the path in this line something like /home/pi/ and the auto config backup will just go in your home directory.

 cd /media/pi/USBDRIVE/rasp_pi_retroarch_conf_backups/